+The Battle of the Bulge was the last major German offensive of World War II.
 The offensive was launched through the Ardennes sector of the Western front, a heavy forested region.
+The operation took place in France, Belgium and Luxemburg.
+In Germany the offensive was known as Unternehmen Wacht am Rhein, or Operation Watch on the Rhine.
 Its aim was to stop the Allied use of the port of Antwerp, and to encircle four Allied armies.
 Thus, the Germans hoped that the western Allies would be forced to concede to a negotiated peace.
 The failure of the operation severely drained German forces and set the stage for their subsequent defeat in the following spring.

 The plans were for the Allied front to be split open by a hard and quick blow dealt to the Americans by thirty new and rebuilt German divisions.
 These, in Hitler's view, could make only a minor difference on the Eastern Front.
 Crossing the river Meuse quickly and striking for Antwerp, the Germans could cut off and destroy the 1st Canadian, 2nd British, and 8th and 1st American armies.
 Such a blow would change the whole situation in the war.
 Either the enemy coalition would break or, at the very least, the victory in the west would make a massive shift of troops to the East possible.

 Eisenhower had left the semi-mountainous, heavily wooded Ardennes region of Belgium and Luxembourg relatively undermanned.
 He cannot be wholly blamed for this.
 He was receiving intelligence reports from Bradley stating that a German attack was ‘only a remote possibility’ and one from Montgomery saying that the enemy ‘cannot stage major offensive operations’.